nictki/Battmon/Battmon/README.md

-                    is NOT completely Implemented , it's working quite well, BUT: when you use this program with THIS option and you set timeout to 0, you will NOT have clickable notification, because the clickable notification will
+                    is NOT completely Implemented , it's working quite well, BUT: when you use this program with THIS option and you set timeout to 0, you will NOT have clickable notification, because program will be always waiting
-                    be waiting for user reaction and thus loop it selvesif you have ANY suggestions please mail me (default: false)
+                    for user reaction, and thus its kind of death loop, you have ANY suggestions please mail me (default: false)
 	-S, --no-sound	don't play sounds